shivalkarrahul/demo-three-tier-app-on-aws/README.md

 </details>

 ---

+### 🖥️ AWS Console (Old School Way – Clicks & GUI)
+<details> <summary>Create and Configure the Resource via AWS Console</summary>

+> Follow these steps in the AWS Console to create and configure the resource manually.

 ### 1. Create an IAM Role for S3 and DynamoDB Access
 1. Open AWS IAM Console → **Roles → Create Role**.